 The consensus mechanisms mentioned in this article are a few ways to increase the security and safety of your investments in cryptocurrency establishments.
 Remember that it pays to research before investing to avoid losing a significant amount of money.

-It will also prevent you from getting in trouble because you did not know what you were getting yourself into.
+It will also prevent you from getting into trouble because you don’t know what you’re getting yourself into.